xxk-i/NASA/README.md

 - Install as a nier-mod-loader plugin: https://github.com/xxk-i/nier-mod-loader/releases
     - (e.g.) data\mods\plugins\NASA.dll

-# IMPORTANT
-The head accessories (masks) are currently highest priority, although I don't know when I will do them.
-Feel free to open issues on this repo but I probably won't be able to get to them.
-The code in this repo is really just IDA pseudocode copy and paste, nothing too complicated - other devs should be able to pick it up basically immediately.

 # Known/Probable issues
 - Certain 9S sequences probably don't look as they should with switch outfits equipped
 - Outfits don't show as ```ACTIVE``` when equipped and cannot be de-equipped
-    - Fix by equipping a normal DLC outfit and unequipping
+    - Fix by equipping a normal DLC outfit and unequipping Further issues are listed on the Nexus mods page

-# Planned updates
+# Next steps
 - Fix ```ACTIVE``` flagging
 - Add support for accessories
 - Add support for pods

-# MAYBE updates
+# Developer note
-- Allow for dynamically loaded modded outfits and mesh-groups
+I have no current plans on working on this mod anymore.
+The mod's main functionality is a single game function hook (albeit a large one) that manages mesh visibility states, and all related bugs exist within that.
+If you would like to contribute to this mod, feel free to contact me on Discord and I can help you get started -- @grojdg

 # Thank You
 Thank you to all who have ever joined NieR:Modding discord server and especially the following who have stuck with me throughout this endeavor and made everything possible.

+Members of the original switch porting groupchat:
 - Baal Silverwing
-- DevolasRevenge
+- DevolasRevenge - my main duo (model porting and scripting)
-- EM4V
 - inculta
 - Izalith
 - oli
 - Seek
-- Woeful_Wolf
+- Woeful_Wolf - localization tools
-- ♻️ Martino 🧹
+- ♻️ Martino 🧹 - code cleanup

 Glory to Mankind